codio/site/source/docs/ide/features/debugging.html.md

 <iframe src="https://player.vimeo.com/video/165269077" width="640" height="408" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+### Prerequisites
+If you install Java, C or NodeJS from a stack, then the GBD/JDB components that support debugging will be automatically installed.
+However, if you have installed these languages manually then you will also need to ensure that these components are manually added.
+You can do this as follows

+- For C, C++, NodeJS and Python `sudo apt install gdb`
+- For Java **MAX HELP PLEASE AND CHECK PREVIOUS IS ACCURATE**

 ### Creating and managing debug targets
 You should first configure a debug target.
 Having multiple debug targets is useful for the following reasons.